What is the Adoption Process?

 Step 1: Initial Meeting

 When you call us, you will speak directly with David.
-If you wish, you can set up a consultation (which lasts around 3 hours), during which David will answer any questions you have and explain the legalities of domestic adoption, including:
+If you wish, you can set up a consultation (which lasts around 3 hours) to start the process, during which David will answer any questions you have and explain the legalities of domestic adoption, including:

 - Mother’s rights